rocky-linux/documentation/docs/guides/hardware/hpe_amsd.md

 ## Introduction

 HPE ProLiant servers have a companion software called Agentless Management Service which [according to HPE](https://techlibrary.hpe.com/docs/iss/EL8000t/setup_install/GUID-1CF69B20-790A-4EDC-A162-9D64572ED9E8.html) "uses out-of-band communication for increased security and stability."
-In addition, "with Agentless Management, health monitoring, and alerting is built into the system and begins working the moment auxiliary power is connected to the [your server]".
+In addition, "with Agentless Management, health monitoring, and alerting is built into the system and begins working the moment auxiliary power is connected to [your server]".

 This is used, for example, to reduce fan speeds on an HPE ProLiant ML110 Gen11 in the author's home lab.